Kinesiologist: Job Outlook for the Kinesiology Field

 Athletic coaches apply their understanding of kinesiology to help athletes improve physical stamina and enhance the bodily range of motion during sports activities.
 Coaches also rely on kinesiology to help athletes prevent injuring.
-According to the BLS, coaching and athletic scouting positions as a group were anticipated to grow by 29% (faster than the average for all occupations) between 2010 and 2020 due to a steadily increasing population and the growing popularity of sporting event participation.
+According to the BLS, coaching and athletic scouting positions as a group were anticipated to grow by 15% (slightly faster than the average for all occupations) between 2012 and 2022 due to a steadily increasing population and the growing popularity of sporting event participation.

 Requirements for Coaches

 The BLS reports that coaches working for educational institutions, such as high schools or colleges, generally are required to hold a bachelor's degree.
 Individuals may choose to major directly in kinesiology, which includes coursework in biomechanics, exercise physiology, anatomy physiology and therapeutic treatments.
 Many kinesiology programs offer concentration options related to coaching, including sports leadership or athletic training.
 Licensing and certification requirements vary by state and by sport, although many coaches must be certified in basic safety and cardiopulmonary resuscitation (CPR).